 These fins are all-around diving fins.
 They can have both forms of slippers and are typically used with a flutter kick.

 The sails of these fins keep their shape but are flexible enough to propel water and give power and face the current.

 Some models can be quite stiff and require more leg strength.

-Another type of fins is technical diving fins.
-They are heavier than traditional fins and are therefore mainly used for drysuit diving or technical diving.
+Another type of fin is technical diving fins.
+They are heavier than traditional fins and are therefore mainly used for dry suit diving or technical diving.

 Trying diving fins

 -Slide your foot into the fin and check that the pocket fits well around your foot.

 -Move your foot in the air in all directions to ensure that the fin does not come off the foot.